enewhuis/liquibook/README.md

 ## Performance
 * Liquibook is written in C++ using modern, high-performance techniques.
+This repository includes the source of a test program that can be used to measure Liquibook performance.
-  * Benchmark testing (with source included in this repository) show sustained rates of
+  * Benchmark testing with this program shows sustained rates of
 __2.0 million__ to __2.5 million__ inserts per second.

+As always, the results of this type of performance test can vary depending on the hardware and operating system on which you run the test, so use these numbers as a rough order-of-magnitude estimate of the type of performance your application can expect from Liquibook.

 ## Works with Your Design
 * Allows an application to use smart or regular pointers to orders.